Glasgow Central railway station: Barriers

 Automatic ticket barriers were installed at Glasgow Central and three other city-centre stations from 2011 as part of a crackdown on fare-dodging to increase ticket revenue.
 This follows barriers being erected at Queen Street station in 2004, ending ScotRail's open stations policy under which staffed and previous yellow ticket automatic barriers had been scrapped during the 1980s to encourage more passengers; tickets were checked on trains instead.
 ScotRail finalised negotiations with Network Rail over the project in June 2010, with the project completed in February 2012, covering High Level Platforms 3 to 15 and Low Level Platforms 16 and 17.
 Platforms 1 and 2 were left without barriers, as they are mostly used by long-distance express services with a high proportion of passengers carrying heavy luggage.

 Recent developments

 In November 2023, Network Rail renewed the concourse departure screens, replacing the 2005 style boards.
-The new ones are similar to the screens at Glasgow Queen Street.
+The new ones were similar to the screens at Glasgow Queen Street.
 The concourse is due to receive minor refurbishment which will be carried out between late 2023 and late 2024.
 This work will create better retail space, a new multi faith room and a relocated station reception.
 Low Level platforms 16 and 17 will be refreshed, similar to the works carried out at Anderston in 2022.

+2026 fire

+On 8 March 2026, a major fire broke out in a vape shop in an adjoining five-storey building on Union Street, leading to a partial building collapse and severely disrupting rail service at the station.
+Senior fire officer David Farries and council leader Susan Aitken both credited firefighters with preventing the fire spreading to the station and the Grand Central Hotel.